danielkamweru/AI-Capstone-Project/README.md

 ## Description

-The Greeting CLI is a minimalistic tool that takes a user's name as a command-line argument and prints a friendly greeting message.
+The Greeting CLI is a minimalistic tool that takes a user's name as a command-line argument and prints a friendly greeting message, followed by a welcome note and a thank you message.
 It's built using Rust for performance and safety, making it a great example of a basic CLI application.
+This project was created with the assistance of AI.

 ## Features

 - Accepts a name as a command-line argument
 - Prints a personalized greeting with an emoji
+- Displays a welcome message about the application
+- Includes a thank you note
 - Simple and lightweight with no external dependencies

 ## Requirements